hjg39/ExcelDynamicCase/README.md

 ### Requirements

-- Visual Studio 2022 or later (with .NET 4.8 targeting pack and appropriate VSTO bulid tools and configurationp)
+- Visual Studio 2022 or later (with .NET 4.8 targeting pack and appropriate VSTO bulid tools and configuration)
 - Git (optional but recommended)